josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 The `binding` value is a special case for a common kind of type-narrowing where the input expression is evaluated in order to satisfy the type requirement.

 To provide a more specific type for an input expression to a directive within the template, add an `ngTemplateGuard_xx` property to the directive, where the suffix to the static property name, `xx`, is the `@Input()` field name.
-The value of the property can be either a general type-narrowing function based on its return type, or the string `"binding"`, as in the case of `NgIf`.
+The value of the property can be either a general type-narrowing function based on the associated return type, or the string `"binding"`, as in the case of `NgIf`.

 For example, consider the following structural directive that takes the result of a template expression as an input: